-How does WebSphere Message Broker (WMB) handle the XML message encoding?
+How do IBM Integration Bus (IIB) and WebSphere Message Broker (WMB) handle XML message encoding?

 Are there any recommendations on how to properly handle the encoding of XML messages?